SCOREC/meshFields/docs/pumiFieldNotes.md

     access
     - we can simply use local indices for now - may want to abstract this at some point
+- How will the interface work for integration and cavity operations that need to support user defined actions?
+  - In PUMI the user implements a derived class (see [apf::Integrator](#apf-integrator-class-functions)) and those routines get called by a user call to a base class function that loops over all the elements and calls the derived class routines.
+  - This can be done on GPUs via templates: see the subdirectory `integrationSandbox` for implementation of a callback from a `Kokkos::parallel_for` via a functor.

 ## Terminology